 - Scan through the fields and their values.
-If you find a field of interest, hover of its name for filters and other controls.
+If you find a field of interest, hover your mouse over the Actions column for filters and other options.

-- To view documents that occurred before or after the event you are looking at, click View surrounding documents.
+- To view documents that occurred before or after the event you are looking at, click Surrounding documents.

 Save your search for later useedit

-Save your search so you can repeat it later, generate a CSV report, or use it in visualizations, dashboards, and Canvas workpads.
+Save your search so you can use it later, generate a CSV report, or use it to create visualizations, dashboards, and Canvas workpads.
 Saving a search saves the query text, filters, and current view of Discover, including the columns selected in the document table, the sort order, and the data view.

 - In the toolbar, click Save.

 - Optionally store tags and the time range with the search.

 - Give your search a title, and then click Save.

 If a field can be aggregated, you can quickly visualize it from Discover.